Five Star Wellbeing Audit

 Wellbeing Audit 2020: Audit delivery process steps

-The audit model is based upon the recognised Plan – Do – Check – Act (PDCA) management cycle and is aligned with the British Safety Council five-star suite of best practice audit products.
+The audit model is based upon the recognised Plan – Do – Check – Act (PDCA) management cycle and is aligned with our five-star suite of best practice audit products.
 It also incorporates the Being Well Together Online Assessment Tool outcomes (should this have been undertaken by the audited organisation) offering a clear development route toward best practice status within wellbeing management.